George Yannis: Personal life

-George Yannis is son of Dimitrios Yannis and Chryssanthi Bouza, both originated from Greece's North-Western Region of Epirus mountainous villages (Vitsa at Zagori and Palaiochori Syrrako at Metsovo area respectively).
-He is the middle of the three brothers, Nicos and Alexandros.
-He is married with Vassiliki Lerouni, Athens independent lawyer, having together two children: Dimitrios and Panagiotis.
+George Yannis is the son of Dimitrios Yannis and Chryssanthi Bouza, both originated from Greece's North-Western Region of Epirus.
+His parents are from the villages of Vitsa, Zagori and Palaiochori Syrrako, Metsovo.
+He has two brothers: Nicos and Alexandros.
+He is married to Vassiliki Lerouni, a lawyer.
+They have two children: Dimitrios and Panagiotis.

-He has lived in Athens, Paris and Brussels and continues travelling worldwide for his academic and running activities.
+He has lived in Athens, Paris and Brussels.